Witiko/scm-at-arqmath3/paper/main.md

    efficiency by using only semantic similarity, whereas the model for LaTeX reaches the highest efficiency by using only lexical similarity.

-    Among sources of semantic similarity, joint models achieved comparable effectiveness on ARQMath-3 Task 1 with non-positional word2vec, word2vec, and MathBERTa, and interpolated models achieved comparable effectiveness with non-positional word2vec and positional word2vec.
+    Among sources of semantic similarity, joint models achieve comparable effectiveness on ARQMath-3 Task 1 with non-positional `word2vec`, positional `word2vec`, and MathBERTa, and interpolated models achieved comparable effectiveness with non-positional `word2vec` and positional `word2vec`.
 This may indicate that the soft vector space model does not fully exploit the semantic information provided by the sources of semantic similarity and therefore does not benefit from their improvements after a certain threshold.

 4. All our interpolated models achieved higher effectiveness on ARQMath-3 Task 1 than our joint models.
 This shows that it is generally better to use two separate models to represent text and math even at the expense of losing the ability to model the similarity between text and math tokens.

-Answers to research questions 2 and 3 also provide the following new questions:
+← Our answers to research questions 2 and 3 also provide the following new
+questions:

 2. Are there other math representations besides LaTeX and Tangent-L that may work better with the soft vector space model?

-3. How can the soft vector space model be improved, so that it can benefit from improved measures of similarity between tokens?
+3. How can the soft vector space model be parametrized or improved, so that it can benefit from improved measures of similarity between tokens?

-← These questions should be answered by future work.
+← These questions should provide a fruitful venue for future work.